ashur/paletas/README.md

 1. Create a new file in `src/palettes` using the format described below
 1. Once you're done, open a new [Pull Request][pr] and I'll get it merged 💫

-> 🙋‍♀️ If you're not familiar with forking, pull requests, or if you have any other questions, that's okay!
-Give me a shout on [Mastodon][m] or [Twitter][t], and I'd be happy to help!
+> 🙋‍♀️ If you're not familiar with forking, pull requests, or if you have any other questions, give me a shout on [Mastodon][m] or [Twitter][t].
+I'd be happy to help!

 ### Palette Files